domkm/domkm.github.com/_posts/2014-06-15-isomorphic-clojure-1.md

 * [core.async](https://github.com/clojure/core.async/), a Clojure[Script] library that provides a great concurrency model, was released in June 2013.
 * [Sente](https://github.com/ptaoussanis/sente/), a Clojure[Script] library for bidirectional asynchronous communication over HTTP and Web Sockets via core.async's channel interface, was released in February 2014.

-Though the toolset is not yet complete (which I will discuss further in Part 2), these libraries go a long way in enabling isomorphism where it was previously infeasible.
+Though the toolset is not yet complete (which I will discuss further in Part 2), these libraries go a long way toward enabling isomorphism where it was previously infeasible.

-Instead of running JS across the entire stack, I want to run server-side Clojure, client-side ClojureScript, render fully-formed HTML using Nashorn with Om/React, and share client and server code since Clojure and ClojureScript have nearly identical syntax and semantics.
+Instead of running JS across the entire stack, we could run server-side Clojure, client-side ClojureScript, render fully-formed HTML using Nashorn with Om/React, and share client and server code since Clojure and ClojureScript have nearly identical syntax and semantics.

 ### Is Clojure[Script] Ready?

 I wrote [Omelette](https://github.com/DomKM/omelette), an example application, to experiment with isomorphic Clojure[Script] patterns.
 It's a basic word-finding application.
 Given a string and desired position/s, it returns a list of words where the string is in the desired position.
-For example, searching for words that start with "om" would return a list of words that include "omelette."
+For example, searching for words that start with "om" would return a list that includes "omelette."

 The goal was to make an isomorphic SPA where all routes are renderable by the server without a significant amount of extra work, code duplication, or `(if server? ...)` conditionals.
 Additionally, the client-side code should be able to take over transparently and quickly; no white flash and no additional requests.